hackclub/nest/README.md

 Goal: Free backend hosting provided by Hack Club HQ for every teenager in the world, but especially Hack Clubbers.

+Basic problem for us to solve: many teenagers literally can't deploy any backend services right now because they don't have credit cards or income and most hosting free tiers have disappeared (looking at you Heroku 😔).
+We want to change that!
+As a public good!

 _Revamp of Hack As a Service ([v1](https://github.com/hackclub/hack-as-a-service), [v2](https://github.com/hack-as-a-service))_

 ---